-would give US leverage over Russia in future negotiations over the Syria conflict.280
+would give US leverage over Russia in future negotiations over the Syria conflict.281

-By April 2021, Delta Crescent said it had imported and installed US-origin technology on oil infrastructure in Northeast Syria.281 Its local partner in Northeast Syria is Jazeera Oil Company, which operates the oil fields.282 Delta Crescent claimed it had an established presence, including an office with 10-15 staff, in a town called Rmelan.283 Although it appears TigerSwan employed several hundred personnel in the KRG and Syria around this time, there is little evidence they directly provided security services to Delta Crescent.284 TigerSwan and Delta Crescent have also told Transparency International that they have not had any business relationship with each other.
-In May 2021, Delta Crescent reportedly secured two contracts worth about US\$2.3 billion to "sell and transport" the oil outside of Syria.285

-However, it appears Delta Crescent struggled to gain the expected revenue due to substantial, unexpected resistance from the neighboring KRG.286 Several scholars, experts, and researchers note that the Barzani family, which dominates KRG politics and holds many of the region's executive functions, controls the flow of Syrian oil into the KRG and dominates the local oil industry.287 Citing insider conversations, the Daily Beast reported that Mansour Barzani, the brother of the KRG's Prime Minister, reportedly demanded 70 percent of the revenue from the Syrian oil, leading to a dispute with Delta Crescent and the AANES.288 Scholars note that the Barzani family effectively controls the border crossings linking the two regions, and the Daily Beast reported that because they already acquire oil from Northeast Syria at very low prices, they are well-positioned to extort Delta Crescent into granting an excessive cut of the deal's revenues.289 Delta Crescent reportedly sought to bypass the KRG and export AANES oil through non-Kurdish Iraq, though similar dynamics of patronage and extortion are welldocumented in these regions as well.290
+By April 2021, Delta Crescent said it had imported and installed US-origin technology on oil infrastructure in Northeast Syria.282 Its local partner in Northeast Syria is Jazeera Oil Company, which operates the oil fields.283 Delta Crescent claimed it had an established presence, including an office with 10-15 staff, in a town called Rmelan.284 Although it appears TigerSwan employed several hundred personnel in the KRG and Syria around this time, there is little evidence they directly provided security services to Delta Crescent.
+285 TigerSwan and Delta Crescent have also told Transparency International that they have not had any business relationship with each other.
+In May 2021, Delta Crescent reportedly secured two contracts worth about US\$2.3 billion to "sell and transport" the oil outside of Syria.286 oil into the KRG and dominates the local oil industry.288 Citing insider conversations, the Daily Beast reported that Mansour Barzani, the brother of the KRG's Prime Minister, reportedly demanded 70 percent of the revenue from the Syrian oil, leading to a dispute with Delta Crescent and the AANES.289 Scholars note that the Barzani family effectively controls the border crossings linking the two regions, and the Daily Beast reported that because they already acquire oil from Northeast Syria at very low prices, they are well-positioned to extort Delta Crescent into granting an excessive cut of the deal's revenues.290 Delta Crescent reportedly sought to bypass the KRG and export AANES oil through non-Kurdish Iraq, though similar dynamics of patronage and extortion are welldocumented in these regions as well.291